-- Oh, Crap!: SpongeBob brushes off seeing the imprisoned souls of his friends, assuming they're just more illusions made by the Flying Dutchman.
-It's only once he sees Patrick's soul imprisoned and his lifeless body beside him that he begins to freak out.
+- Oh, Crap!: SpongeBob brushes off seeing the imprisoned souls of his friends, assuming that they're just more illusions made by the Flying Dutchman.
+It's only once he sees Patrick's soul imprisoned and his lifeless body beside him that he starts freaking out.

 - Shout-Out: "Krabby Patties are people!
 They're people patties!
 You're eating people patties!"

 - The animated segment inside SpongeBob's brain is reminiscent of Yellow Submarine.

 - The animated segment inside SpongeBob's brain is storyboarded by Sally Cruikshank who is best known for her shorts Quasi at the Quackadero, Make Me Psychic, and Face Like a Frog, as well as numerous segments on Sesame Street

 - The Something Song: The Scare Song.